 Buyers have a choice of five different cockpit trim colors and trims, from wood to aluminum to carbon fiber, and dash panels will be wrapped in cut-and-sewn trim.
 A new Platinum model delivers trim and materials along the lines of those offered in the gargantuan Escalade Platinum.

 The XT5 offers different levels of performance for big Cadillac markets around the world.
 In China, the crossover SUV will be offered with a version of GM's latest turbocharged 2.0-liter 4-cylinder engine.
-For American buyers, the standard powertrain for the 2017 model year is a 3.6-liter V-6 also used throughout Cadillac's sedan lineup.
-Output is rated around 310 horsepower and 270 pound-feet of torque, about equal with the outgoing SRX, but fuel economy improves thanks to standard cylinder cut-off and stop/start.
-The V-6 is mated to an 8-speed automatic with electronically controlled shift actuation.
+For American buyers, the standard powertrain for the 2017 model year was a 3.6-liter V-6 also used throughout Cadillac's sedan lineup.

 Front-wheel drive is the default setup for the XT5, but all-wheel drive is available.
 Cadillac says it's a new system that uses twin clutches to deliver up to 100 percent of available torque to either the front or rear wheels.
 It can also split torque between the rear wheels for superior traction and a measure of torque-vectoring control.
 The rear drive axle can also be disconnected from the drivetrain to improve efficiency when traction is available.